brunston/bread/index.md

 # Sourdough: a journey

-## A note on weights

-If you really want to get into bread or baking, I highly recommend an inexpensive scale like [this one](https://www.amazon.com/American-Weigh-Scales-Signature-Precision/dp/B002SC3LLS/).
-It makes recipes more repeatable.

 ## Sourdough crock

 This is the place you keep your sourdough starter.
 Recommendations include glass mason jars or BPA-free plastic containers.
 I use a 32-oz plastic deli container (made of polypropylene and therefore BPA-free) myself, but you should use what's convenient and comfortable for you.
 Personally, I find it helpful to use a clear container so you can see the gluten development (as little bubbles of air) of your starter from the side.